 - Métis women's social and economic conditions are improving

 - Métis women are included in policy development

 - With this funding, LFMO has been able to engage Métis women in an annual policy forum that has led to the development of a Métis Gender Base Analysis + toolkit and a 5 year Strategic Plan, and supported the representation of Métis women perspectives nationally and internationally.

-- The Government of Canada is engaging with Indigenous organizations through It's Time: Canada's Strategy to Prevent and Address Gender-Based Violence to put forward actions to help address violence against Indigenous women and girls and LGBTQ and Two-Spirit people:
+- The Government of Canada is engaging with Indigenous organizations through It's Time: Canada's Strategy to Prevent and Address Gender-Based Violence to put forward actions to help address violence against Indigenous women, girls and 2SLGBTQQIA+ people: